aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 	-rm -f *.o *.mod *.smod main
 ~~~
 The first line serves to deactivate all implicit rules. `.mod` files
-are understood by make to be modula-2 source files, which can
+are implicitly understood by make to be modula-2 source files, which
-occasionally lead to confusing errors when it tries to generate an
+can occasionally lead to confusing errors when it tries to generate an
 object file from a `.mod` file using `m2c`.

 The object, module, and submodule files are all created or updated by
 compiling the source.
 Depending on the compiler version, if the module
-or submodule file already exists its date may or may not changed if
+or submodule file already exists its date may or may not change if
 the interface does not change.
-Therefore, to prevent any problems we
+Therefore, to prevent any problems with
-should touch the target at the end of the rule to make sure its date
+`make`, we touch the target at the end of the rule to make sure its date
 is set correctly.
 Since we assumed that the module and submodule names
 are the same as the file name of the source, the compilation is easily
 handled by three pattern rules: